 4. LED Light Bulbs

 If you are looking for a low-cost home improvement idea that will also save you money, changing all the lightbulbs in your home to LEDs is the way to go.
-LED bulbs are more efficient than traditional florescent or incandescent bulbs.
+LED bulbs are more efficient than traditional fluorescent or incandescent bulbs.
 LEDs are 80% more efficient and 95% of the energy they use is converted to light, with only 5% converted to heat.
 LED bulbs also last up to six times longer than traditional bulbs.

 5. Install Smart Switches

-Light switches are probably one of features of your home that you never think about, but changing out your old switches for smart switches is a great way to improve your home.
+Light switches are probably one of the features of your home that you never think about, but changing out your old switches for smart switches is a great way to improve your home.
 Smart switches let you control your home from anywhere, whether you are at work, in bed, or anywhere in-between.
 If you’re a tech-savvy person, this is also a great place to start if you dream of turning your house into a smart home.